The Best Graphics Card Under 100 Dollars | 10 GPU’S Reviewed

 - 2048MB GDDR5

-This card is a slight downgrade from the ASUS GTX 1050 we mentioned just above.
+This card is a slight downgrade from some of the graphics cards mentioned just above.
 It’s got a slightly lower price point, half the RAM, but still outperforms most of the cards on the $100-or-less list.
 It’s a solid mid-range purchase that’s still close enough to the $100 mark, yet allows you a bit of wiggle-room to squeeze some extra performance out of it.

-The Gigabyte GeForce GTX 1050 clocks in at a strong 2048MB of GDDR5 high-speed memory, with a clock speed of just over 1400MHz without using the boost function (which can get it up to around 1500MHz).
+The Gigabyte GeForce GT 710 clocks in at a strong 1024MB of GDDR5 high-speed memory, with a clock speed of just over 954MHz on a 64-bit memory interface system.

 All in all, it’s a solid card.
 It’s great for gaming, and will certainly help out with animation, video editing, and design.
 It’s a great purchase if you’re trying to stick closer to the $100 mark, but have a few extra singles to spend.

-The ASUS ROG Strix Radeon RX 560 is a quality card that packs in a few extra features, sacrificing a drop in display size (still at an impressive 5K) and is a great upgrade to any computer system.
+The MAXSUN GeForce GT 710 2GB is a quality card that packs in a few extra features, sacrificing a drop in display size (still at an impressive 4K) and is a great upgrade to any computer system.

-This GPU is a solid choice for anyone looking for a general upgrade, something with pretty lights, or happy to sacrifice an 8K display for a bit of a drop in price.
+This GPU is a solid choice for anyone looking for a general upgrade with access to all the benefits of NVIDIA G-Sync, GeForce ShadowPlay and GPU Boost 2.0/

 How to Choose the Best Graphics Card for Under $100